8 Minute Read

 Find expert agents to help you buy your home.

 Want your money up front?
-The company gives you a lump sum of money which allows you to organize and pay for your move however you like.
+The company gives you a lump sum which allows you to organize and pay for your move however you like.
 But once you max out this lump sum, there’s no more!
 The amount is negotiated before you start the moving process, which is why it’s a good idea to do some research on moving costs.

 Rather than dole out a lump sum up front and then have no idea whether you actually use all of it to move, some companies put a cap on a reimbursement amount and leave it to you to submit receipts for everything once you’ve moved.
 But if you go over that cap, anything extra comes out of your pocket.